-Full information on our research activity is available on our School research pages along with details of our undergraduate and postgraduate taught portfolio.
+Full information on our research activity is available on our School research pages.

 The School is supported by Professional Services who are divided into two primary offices, the School Office, and the Teaching Office, along with Technical Services, and a Logistics and Facilities team.
-We receive support from a range of cross-university services such as Estates & Commercial Services, and from the College Research Support Team, College IT Services, a College Financial Transactions Team, and the Graduate School, including a team for the Centres for Doctoral Training.
+We receive support from a range of crossuniversity services such as Estates & Commercial Services, and from the College Research Support Team, College IT Services, a College Financial Transactions Team, and the Graduate School, including a team for the Centres for Doctoral Training.